vadymmarkov/reviewery-mobile/README.md

 - Chart detail screen with a list of attached playlists
 - Playlist detail screen with a list of songs
 - Review popup to rate songs
 - Result screen with a list of songs sorted by rating.
 It should be accessible only when the chart is marked as completed.

+## Author

+Vadym Markov, markov.vadym@gmail.com

+## Contributing

+Check the [CONTRIBUTING](https://github.com/vadymmarkov/reviewery-mobile/blob/master/CONTRIBUTING.md) file for more info.

+## License

+**Reviewery** is available under the MIT license.
+See the [LICENSE](https://github.com/vadymmarkov/reviewery-mobile/blob/master/LICENSE.md) file for more info.